Don't Panic! Better, Fewer, Syntax Errors for LR Parsers

 \subsection{The original algorithm}

 Intuitively, the \corchuelo algorithm starts at the error state and tries to find a minimum cost repair sequence consisting of: \textit{insert T} (`insert a token of type T'), \textit{delete} (`delete the token at the current offset'), or \textit{shift} (`parse the token at the current offset').
-The algorithm completes: successfully if it reaches an accept state or shifts `enough' tokens ($N_\textit{shifts}$, set at 3 in \corchuelo); or unsuccessfully if it deletes and inserts `too many' tokens ($N_\textit{total}$, set at 10 in \corchuelo).
+The algorithm completes: successfully if it reaches an accept state or shifts `enough' tokens ($N_\textit{shifts}$, set at 3 in \corchuelo); or unsuccessfully if a repair sequence contains too many delete or insert repairs (set at 3 and 4 respectively in \corchuelo) or spans `too much' input ($N_\textit{total}$, set at 10 in \corchuelo).
 Repair sequences are reported back to users with trailing \emph{shift} repairs pruned i.e.~[\emph{insert x, shift y, delete z, shift a, shift b, shift c}] is reported as [\emph{insert x, shift y, delete z}].

-In order to find repair sequences, the algorithm keeps a queue of \emph{configurations}, each of which represents a different search state; configurations are searched for their neighbours until a successful configuration is found.
-The cost of a configuration is the cumulative cost of the repairs in its repair sequence.
+In order to find repair sequences, the algorithm keeps a breadth-first queue of \emph{configurations}, each of which represents a different search state; configurations are queried for their neighbours which are put into the queue; and the search terminates when a successful configuration is found.
+The cost of a configuration is the sum of the repair costs in its repair sequence.
 By definition, a configuration's neighbours have the same, or greater, cost to it.

 As with the original, we explain the approach in two parts.
 First is a new reduction relation $\crarrow$ which defines a configuration's neighbours (Figure~\ref{fig:corchuelo:reductions}).
 Second is an algorithm which makes use of the $\crarrow$ relation to generate neighbours, and determines when a successful configuration has been found or if error recovery has failed (Figure~\ref{fig:corchuelo:algorithm}).
 As well as several changes for clarity, the biggest difference is that Figure~\ref{fig:corchuelo:algorithm} captures semi-formally what \corchuelo explain in prose (spread amongst several topics over several pages): perhaps inevitably we have had to fill in several missing details.
 For example, \corchuelo do not define what the cost of repairs is: for simplicities sake, we define the cost of \textit{insert} and \textit{delete} as 1, and \textit{shift} as 0.\footnote{It is trivial to extend this to variable token costs if desired, and our implementation supports this.
 However, it is unclear whether non-uniform token costs are useful in practise \cite[p.96]{cerecke03phd}.}